-Oddsmakers list the Jets as 2.5-point favorites at home.
-The over/under for the game is set at 43.5 points.
-Make sure you check out a full list of the Week 2 NFL odds.
+Oddsmakers list the Jets as 5.5-point favorites at home with an over/under of 46 points.
+Click here to check out all of the Week 14 NFL betting odds.

 For a minute, it looked like the Jets were going to make a surprising playoff push late in the season.
 They had won three in a row and were almost back within striking distance of a Wild Card spot.
 Of course, that was before last week’s disaster in Cincinnati, as the Jets became the first team this season to lose to the Bengals.
 The loss dropped New York to 4-8 and has taken away the small glimmer of hope they had left.
 Now the Jets are just a game ahead of the Dolphins in the AFC East standings, so a loss would put them in last place after losing to Miami earlier this year.
 The Jets will also finish their season with games against the Ravens, Steelers, and Bills, so this could be New York’s last chance to win a game in 2019.

 Meanwhile, someone should think about breaking up the Dolphins.
 Not long ago, it seemed possible that Miami could go winless this season following their preseason fire sale.
 But the Dolphins haven’t quit on first-year head coach Brian Flores and have somehow won three of their last five games, a stretch that started with a win over the Jets.
 Despite being 3-9, they appear to be trending in the right direction.
 If the Dolphins can keep it up, they have winnable games with the Giants and Bengals left on their schedule and could actually surpass the Jets in the AFC East standings, especially if they can steal a win in the Meadowlands this weekend.